What it means

 Misconception: Attribution tells the whole truth.
 Attribution shows what was measurable near conversion.
 It rarely shows the executive podcast, peer recommendation, customer story, category article, or board discussion that created the preference months earlier.

 Misconception: More MQLs means better demand gen. More MQLs can create more noise.
-A senior operator looks at sales acceptance, opportunity quality, account fit, deal progression, and the messages that actually move buyers.
+A good operator looks at sales acceptance, opportunity quality, account fit, deal progression, and the messages that actually move buyers.